 The name "Nassau Hall" was proposed by Governor Jonathan Belcher in honor of King William III, "who was a branch of the illustrious house of Nassau."

 During the American Revolution, when Princeton's campus became a battleground, Nassau Hall was ravaged by the occupying troops of both armies.
 The Battle of Princeton on January 3, 1777, marked a turning point in the war, when the British troops holding Nassau Hall surrendered to General George Washington.
 In 1783, the building served as the nation's capitol, housing the Continental Congress from June to November.
-It was in Nassau Hall that Washington resigned his commission as head of the Continental Army, and here that the news of the peace treaty with Great Britain was received.
+It was in Nassau Hall that the news of the peace treaty with Great Britain was received.

 The interior was destroyed by fire twice, in 1802 and 1855.
 Each restoration resulted in a different architectural style.
 The first, by Benjamin Latrobe, who also designed Princeton's Stanhope Hall and the United States Capitol in Washington, D.C., changed the building from Colonial to Federal, and raised the belfry to accommodate a clock.
 The second, by John Notman, who designed Princeton's Lowrie House and Prospect House, was an elaborate Italianate design that added a tower at either end of the building; these were removed in 1905.
 Since then, the exterior has changed little, save for the addition of commemorative class years carved in the exterior stones.